marcw/libpoller/README.md

 It's very alpha for now, so please bear with it.

-For now, the only supported backends are "statsd" and "stdout".
+For now, the only supported backends are "librato", "statsd" and "stdout".
 I'll add more for sure.

 ## How to build/install it